Bundanon Long Workshops

 The beautiful environment means plenty of inspiration for our students

 You can download the full list of Long workshops and view examples of the workshops here.

 This is an excellent workshop for developing a landscape composition, using additive and subtractive elements.
 Using an experimental layered approach, students develop tonal and textural responses to the landscape beginning with a willow charcoal ground on gesso paper.
 A range of erasing techniques using soft and hard erasers are demonstrated.
 This under-drawing is used to develop the composition.
 Subsequent layers of compressed charcoal and soft pastel mark-making create texture and contrast.
 Selective colour is used to highlight landscape features.
-The location for this workshop is Rosemary's Rocks.
+The location for this workshop is near the AIR complex or at Rosemary's Rocks.